Edge states and persistent current in a PT-symmetric extended Su-Schrieffer-Heeger model with generic boundary conditions: General Boundary Condition

 \section{General Boundary Condition}

+The bulk SSH Hamiltonian in real space is described in terms of a $2 m \times 2 m$ pentadiagonal matrix with imaginary elements along the main diagonal.
+The first sub-diagonal and super-diagonal contain intercell and intracell hoping strength, while the NNN interaction strength is contained in the second sub-diagonal and super-diagonal.
+The eigenvalues of this matrix can not be found analytically for generic values of the parameters or for physically interesting cases like $\delta_1 \neq \delta_2, \epsilon \neq 0$.
 The SSH model with asymmetric hopping strengths reveal some interesting features under GBC\cite{Guo2021Prl}.
 This Hamiltonian is non-hermitian due to the asymmetric hopping strengths and a new phase diagram exists which is different from the cases with PBC and OBC.
-We investigate the Hamiltonian $H$ under GBC \textemdash the PBC and OBC appear as limiting cases and have been discussed in the previous sections.
+We investigate the Hamiltonian $H$ under GBC \textemdash the PBC appears as limiting cases and has been discussed in the previous section.
 As discussed in Sec.
-II, the GBC can be broadly categorized into two cases \textemdash (i) HGBC, (ii) AHBC and (iii) NGBC.
-The boundary terms are hermitian for HGBC, while boundary terms are additional source of non-hermiticity for AHBC and NGBC.
-The numerical results for these three cases will be discussed.
+II, the GBC can be broadly categorized into two cases \textemdash (i) HGBC and (iii) NGBC.
+The boundary terms are hermitian for HGBC, while boundary terms are additional source of non-hermiticity for NGBC.